 - a.
-No longer needed to meet planned development needs; and or - b.
-Not viable or deliverable for the allocated use and likely to remain so during the plan period.
+No longer needed to meet planned development needs; or - b.
+Not viable or deliverable and likely to remain so during the plan period.

 In terms of retail, the Central Shopping Area remains the focus for significant retail development.
-However, proposals for retail development will be permitted on sites allocated for other uses subject to:
+However, proposals for retail development over 200 sq m net will be permitted on sites allocated for other uses subject to: